Harvey Guzzini Galdino Table or Desk Lamp

 Materials: Black painted cast iron base, painted with texture paint.
 Black plastic cover and top (acrylic/methacrylate).
-Dark orange/red painted aluminium lampshade, also painted with texture paint.
+Dark orange/red painted aluminium tubular lampshade, perforated with 3 stripes.
+Also painted with texture paint.
 Chromed iron rod and 2 chromed screws.
 Plastic joint.
 Some plastic and metal parts.
 Bakelite socket.
 The lampshade is adjustable on the rod.
-The red lampshade can be turned in any direction.
+It can be turned in any direction.

 Height: 72 cm / 28.34”